Loading...

 Again, we're in a very sexist time at this point in time.

-So Mary was getting a little bit frustrated with these constant calls and this constant whining, as she saw it from her husband.
+So Mary was getting a little bit frustrated with these constant calls and this constant whining, as she saw it, from her husband.

-The house where he was staying blew up, his body was found in the garden, but he hadn't been exploded, he'd been strangled to death.
+His body was found in the garden, but he hadn't been exploded, he'd been strangled to death.

 It becomes even more suspicious though when Mary married very soon after the death of her second husband.